swnesbitt/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-5/INSTRUCTIONS.md

 The group with the improvement of values of Briar Skill Score for their Model 2 over the baseline SVM model will be given a prize.

 Course presentations will be Thursday, April 23.
+A colab notebook or jupyter notebook can be submitted for the assignment.

 Good luck!